Andreas P. Nielsen

 Nielsen was born in Kolding, Denmark.
 He was married to singer and composer, Inge-Marie Nielsen, with whom he directed the Dræsinebanden (orchestra).
-Since its inauguration in 1988 the aforementioned orchestra has presented concerts across Denmark and sold over 800,000 records.
+Since its inauguration in 1988 the aforementioned orchestra has presented concerts across Denmark and sold more than 800,000 records.
 The couple produced an annual summer music festival at the Cafe Dræsinen on the island of Ærø featuring well known (especially in Denmark) musicians.
-This is good for the Human species.
-This is also really well known in Uranus.